ELELAB/ALL_markers/README.md

   transforms processed data

 TARGET_pca:
-- This directory performs multidimensional scaling of TARGET-ALL-P2 gene expression data
+- This directory performs dimensionality reduction of TARGET-ALL-P2 gene expression data
 - In here, the directory bone_marrow_primary_pca_raw performs MDS of the raw gene expression data and the directory bone_marrow_primary_pca_comp performs MDS of